2019 B2C NPS Benchmarks

 To calculate NPS, subtract the percentage of Detractors from the percentage of Promoters.

-Data for the 2018 US Consumer NPS Benchmark was collected during March and April 2018 using an opt-in email survey.
-The study includes more than 62,000 brand ratings for nearly 190 brands in 23 different industry sectors.
+Data for the 2019 US Consumer NPS Benchmark was collected during January and February 2019 using an opt-in email survey.
+The study includes more than 63,000 brand ratings for nearly 190 brands in 23 different industry sectors.
+The database includes brands for which 100 or more responses were received regarding the company’s products and/or services.

 For more information on Net Promoter and the data collection methodology, please refer to the Appendix.